|

 Alaric I was king of the

-Visigoths and so was Theodoric I, who was one of the few who
+Visigoths and so was Theodoric I, who was the only one who

 managed to defeat